 Treating SIBO effectively is actually a more complex process than most clients initially realise.
 Depending on the type, severity and cause of your SIBO, there can be functional, structural and autoimmune elements to consider.
 And with scientific and clinical understanding of the condition continuing to grow, best practice protocols and recommendations are constantly evolving.

 If you chose a practitioner who specialises in SIBO treatment, not only will you be using the latest and most well researched approaches, you’ll also be by-passing a lot of the mistakes clients typically make when trying to treat themselves.
 Regularly refining your treatment protocol depending on your reactions and results is another complex problem solving activity that a SIBO specialist will be able to work through with you.

-If you’re looking to work with a practitioner who specialises in SIBO, I am currently accepting new clients – you can book an appointment using my online booking system.
+If you’re looking to work with a practitioner who specialises in SIBO, our team is currently accepting new clients - you can book an appointment using our online booking system.
 Healing SIBO is a journey.
-If you are ready to begin yours, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the many root causes of SIBO, IBS symptoms and other GI conditions.
+If you are ready to begin yours, please head to the Work With Us page to learn more about how I work online with clients in many countries to test for and treat the many root causes of SIBO, IBS symptoms and other GI conditions.